vttilv/moon-dev-ai-agents/README.md

 - chat agent (`chat_agent.py`): an agent that monitors youtube live stream chat, moderates & responds to known questions. absolute fire.
 - clips agent (`clips_agent.py`): an agent that helps clip long videos into shorter ones so you can upload to your youtube and get paid more info is in the code notes and here: https://discord.gg/XAw8US9aHT
 - phone agent (`phone_agent.py`): an ai agent that can take phone calls for you
-- scanner agent (`sniper_agent.py`): sniper agent that watches for new solana token launches and will then analyze them and maybe snipe
+- sniper agent (`sniper_agent.py`): sniper agent that watches for new solana token launches and will then analyze them and maybe snipe
+- tx agent (`tx_agent.py`): watches transactions made by my copy list and then prints them out with an optional auto tab open
+- solana agent (`solana_agent.py`): looks at the sniper agent and the tx agent in order to select which memes may be interesting

 **⚠️ IMPORTANT: This is an experimental project.
 There are NO guarantees of profitability.
 Trading involves substantial risk of loss.**